 •When the gangway is in use, sanitation will occur every half-hour.

-•Prior to guest arrival, staterooms and suites will be thoroughly cleaned and disinfected with hospital-grade EPA-approved solutions as well as electrostatic fogging.
+•Prior to guest arrival, staterooms and suites will be thoroughly cleaned and disinfected with hospital-grade EPA-approved solutions.

 •Multi-purpose disinfecting wipes will be made available for all guests to carry and will be placed in all guest accommodations.

-•Guest staterooms will be cleaned and disinfected with electrostatic fogging twice daily.
+•Guest staterooms will be cleaned and disinfected twice daily.

 •Every space undergoes enhanced anti-microbial disinfection with medical-grade EPA-approved solutions.

-•Twice daily anti-viral electrostatic fogging will occur in all public and crew spaces along with supplemental overnight deep fogging.
+•Twice daily anti-viral sanitization will occur in all public and crew spaces along with overnight sanitization.

 •Additional hand sanitizing stations with an alcohol-based sanitizer will be placed strategically throughout the ship.

 - Masks are optional for guests and crew onboard including the embarkation process and while riding our shore excursion motor coaches.